These pages are edited by Brentor Parish Council separately from the rest of this website.

 How much does it cost?

 Parish Council funds are a tiny part of the council tax.
-The annual budget for Brentor Parish Council is currently £13129.
+The annual budget for Brentor Parish Council is currently £15250.
 The Council does not receive any general government grant.
-The accounts are strictly audited every year by an internal auditor and the Audit Commission.
+The accounts are strictly audited every year by an internal auditor and appropriate documents sent to the external Auditor as required.

 Who controls the Parish Council?